-This modern apartment located in Tarragona, Spain was designed by Guillem Carrera.
+Casa Julia is a modern apartment located in Tarragona, Spain, designed by Guillem Carrera.

-The program requested by the client consisted of a living room, dining room, kitchen, two bedrooms, a study, a bathroom, a multi-purpose cleaning space and a storage space.
+Responding to the client’s needs, the redesign aims to integrate a living room, dining area, kitchen, two bedrooms, a study, a bathroom, a multi-purpose cleaning space, and storage.